Exercise-Induced Asthma (cont.)

 - Do not take cough medicine.
 These medicines do not help asthma and may cause unwanted side effects.

 - Aspirin and nonsteroidal antiinflammatory drugs, such as ibuprofen (Advil, Motrin), can cause asthma to worsen in certain individuals.
-These medications should not be taken without the advice of your
+These medications should not be taken without the advice of your health-care professional.

 - Do not use nonprescription inhalers.
 These contain a very short-acting inhaler that may not last long enough to relieve an asthma attack and may cause unwanted side effects.